14. New Scanning¶

 An instance of an OSGi service can be accessed via dependency injection

-(common in UI code), via the BundleContext
+(common in UI code), via the BundleContext of the current plug-in,

 or from a ‘service holder’ class.